jekyll/jekyll/docs/_tutorials/convert-existing-site-to-jekyll.md

 Again, we're using a `for` loop here to iterate through all posts and pages to add them to the sitemap.

-You can also auto-generate your sitemap by adding a gem called [`jekyll-sitemap`][jekyll-sitemap].
+You can also auto-generate your sitemap by adding a gem called [`jekyll-sitemap`](https://help.github.com/articles/sitemaps-for-github-pages/).
 This gem will also work on GitHub Pages.

 ## 12. Add external services